woodwardem/reading-notes/code301/reactComponents.md

  - Write your answer here...

 6. What does the keyword `class` tell us about this App Component?
-  - Write your answer here...
+  - They keyword class tells us

 7. What does the keyword `extends` do?
   - The keyword extends is used to create a class that is the child of another class.
 It also can create a subclass custom class.

 8. What data type is React.Component?
-  - Write your answer here...
+  - React.Component is a class.

 9. When do you not need to implement a constructor method?
   - You do not need to implement a constructor method if you don't initialize state.